DEFINING A HEALTHY DIET: PART 3 - EVIDENCE BASED, HEALTH CONDITION DIETS

 7. Mayo Clinic Diet

 The aim of the Mayo Clinic Diet is to facilitate weight loss and promote a healthy BMI in order to improve overall health and well-being.
-This is achieved through increased physical activity, improved nutrition intake and facilitating a commitment towards healthy habits and lifestyle approaches.
+This is achieved through increased physical activity, improved nutrition intake, and facilitating a commitment towards healthy habits and lifestyle approaches.

 The Mayo Clinic Diet is a great place to start for someone with an average health profile to improve their eating habits.
 It does more than just offer a solution for improving nutrition, helping to lay down a new way of thinking and relating to concepts of health and well-being.

 In the first phase, one commits to assessing their lifestyle in order to exchange 5 unhealthy habits for 5 healthy ones.
 An additional 5 habits are added to this list.
 In this way, one is able to evaluate for themselves the effects of unhealthy habits vs healthy ones and take responsibility for their well-being.
-It also helps for one to adjust to a healthy eating pattern.
-The second phase resembles phase 1, yet it expands one’s knowledge of how to further tailor one’s diet and lifestyle for the best results in the long-run.
+It also helps one adjust to a healthy eating pattern.
+The second phase resembles phase 1, yet it expands one’s knowledge of how to further tailor one’s diet and lifestyle for the best results in the long run.[28]

 One can purchase the full diet plan from the Mayo Clinic’s website for more information.